flipacholas/Architecture-of-consoles/articles/gamecube.md

 {{< /tab >}}
 {{< /tabs >}}

-### Interactive comparison
+#### Interactive comparison

-Time to put all of this into perspective, check out how programmers evolved the designs of their previous games to take advantage of the new graphic capabilities of this console.
+Time to put all of this into perspective, check out how programmers evolved the designs of their previous games to take advantage of the new graphics capabilities of this console.
 Don't forget the examples are interactive!

 {{< tabs >}}
 {{< tab name="The upgrade" active="true" >}}